 Copyright and Related Rights

-The author may prohibit, or authorize under agreed conditions, reproduction, public performance, recording, broadcasting, translation or adaptation of his work.
-The authors frequently entrust the economic rights in their works to natural or legal persons that may commercially exploit them to the best possible extent, subject to payment of remunerations (royalties) that depend on the use of the work.
-However, moral rights of the author remain forever in his possession, irrespective of whether the author entrusted his economic rights.
+The authors frequently cede the property (economic) rights in their works by contracts to natural or legal persons that may commercially exploit them to the best possible extent, subject to payment of remunerations that depend on the use of the work.
+However, moral rights of the author remain forever in his possession and they cannot be transferred, except in case of the author’s death.

 Copyright does not protect an idea but a copyright work, expressing the idea of the human mind, irrespective of the form or quality of such expression.
 Copyright in a work is conferred to its author by the mere act of creation of the work and, unlike the majority of other forms of intellectual property, it is not subject to any administrative or registration procedure, or a procedure of mandatory deposit of a copy of the work.